Filipp Cherokmanov: Interwar

 In 1922, Cherokmanov graduated from the 112th Infantry and Command Training Course of the Volga Military District.
 He served as a squad leader and platoon leader in the 1st Rifle Regiment of the 1st Rifle Division.
 In October 1924, he was transferred to the 3rd Rifle Regiment and became a company and then a battalion commander.
 Cherokmanov joined the Communist Party of the Soviet Union in 1926.
 In October 1933, he became a battalion commander in the 183rd Rifle Regiment of the 61st Rifle Division.
 He then became the chief of the division's junior commander school.
-Cherokmanov then was assistant chief of 1st department of divisional staff.
+Cherokmanov then was assistant chief of the 1st department of divisional staff.
 In 1936, he graduated from the Vystrel Commander's Courses.
 He became the 183rd Rifle Regiment's chief of staff.
 In April 1937, he became the assistant chief of the 2nd department of Volga Military District staff.
 Cherokmanov became the head of the district military council's monitoring group.

 In February 1938, Cherokmanov became the commander of the 157th Rifle Regiment of the 53rd Rifle Division.
 He studied at the Refresher Courses for Commanders (KUKSA) at the Military Academy of the General Staff from November 1938 to May 1939.
 In October, he became commander of the 148th Rifle Division.